Daniel-KM/Omeka-S-module-AdvancedSearch/README.md

 > than the previous repository.__

-[Advanced Search] is a module for [Omeka S] that adds search capabilities to the public interface of Omeka S, in particular search autocompletion, filters and facets.
+[Advanced Search] is a module for [Omeka S] that adds search capabilities to the public interface of Omeka S, in particular auto-completion, filters, facets, and aggregated fields querying.

 Furthermore, it provides a common interface for other modules to extend it (forms, indexers, queriers).
 It can be displayed as a block on any page too.
 Besides, it adds some features to the standard advanced search form.

 Here is a live example: